 4. Analog and Digital transducers

-This type of transducer convert the input quantity into an analog output which is a continuous function of time.
+This type of transducer converts the input quantity into an analog output which is a continuous function of time.
 L.V.D.T., thermocouple, thermistor, etc. are examples of Analog transducers.

-This type of transducer convert the input quantity into an electrical output which is in the form of pulses i.e. either 1 or 0.
+This type of transducer converts the input quantity into an electrical output which is in the form of pulses i.e. either 1 or 0.

 5. Transducer and Inverse transducers